CATEGORIES & CRITERIA

 - Inspiration and mentorship: Serving as a role model, mentor, or inspiration for others within the industry.

-- Specific examples of their achievements, initiatives, or projects.
+- Specific examples of their achievements, initiatives, or projects over the last year.

 - The tangible positive outcomes or changes resulting from their work.